Standard Model Theory for the FCC-ee Tera-Z stage: Mellin--Barnes meets method of brackets

 where the integration variables are counted alphabetically after $z_9$.

-\paragraph*{Rule C} Since at this point all auxiliary variables are eliminated, the $x_i$-integrals are all of the form of the right-hand side of (\ref{eq:mbbrackets:bracket}) such that they can be rewritten in terms of brackets.
+\paragraph*{Rule C} Since, at this point, all auxiliary variables are eliminated, the $x_i$-integrals are all of the form of the right-hand side of \Eref{eq:mbbrackets:bracket}, such that they can be rewritten in terms of brackets.
 This yields

 which is called the \emph{presolution} of the Feynman integral.